Index of Repudiated Books

-Textology and History
+Textology and history

 The process of the development of the lists of the repudiated books is closely connected with the history of Christian literacy in general and with the canonization of religious texts.
 In different periods of history and in different milieus the term "apocrypha" has had different meanings and different works have been considered apocryphal.

-The oldest Slavonic index of the renounced books, translated, is included in the Izbornik of Svyatoslav in 1073. and its copies (manuscripts) of the XV-XVIII centuries, in which it is included in the article "Theologian from the words", or lists (manuscripts) dating back to the defective protograph, in which the list without a special title and beginning is attached to the previous article "The same John about the renounced books.
+The oldest Slavonic index of the renounced books, translated, is included in the Izbornik of Svyatoslav in 1073.
+Its copies (manuscripts) of the 15th–18th centuries, in which it is included in the article "Theologian from the words", or lists (manuscripts) dating back to the defective protograph, in which the list without a special title and beginning is attached to the previous article "The same John about the renounced books.

 The article "Theologian from Words" is considered the first Russian bibliographical monument.
 The authorship of the article is attributed to Gregory the Theologian, but probably belongs to Anastasius Sinaitus.
 The article is included in most Russian copies (manuscripts) of the Izbornik of the fifteenth and eighteenth centuries.
 The "hidden" books are indicated at the end of the article.
 The list of books contains a reference to the prohibition of eretic books by Athanasius of Alexandria and to the author of the list of false books by Isidore (possibly Isidore of Pelusiot).
 Anastasius Sinaiticus, among whose writings the list is sometimes placed, is also assumed to be the author of this list.

 A second, also translated list is contained in the Tacticon Nikon of the Black Mountain of the eleventh century, in which it is included in the second part of word XIII.
 It is based on the same list of Athanasius Isidor as in the Izbornik of 1073, supplemented by sources not named by the author.
 The apocryphal Revelation of John (Apocalypse of John) and works attributed to the apostles Andrew and Foma are first included.
 These two names are included based on indications in John Damascene's work On Heresies, as evidenced by the reference in the Tacticon.
 The index of this type has survived in a number of Russian, Serbian and bulgarian copies (manuscripts), beginning in the first half of the 14th century.